 The building industry is a major contributor to waste.

-When buildings are demolished most of the value of the existing materials and components is lost.
+When buildings are demolished, most of the value of the existing materials and components is lost.
 The same applies to renovations, which transform vast amounts of materials to waste.
-Even the process of constructing new buildings is producing waste, from cut-off bits of gypsum board over discarded formwork and the wrapping, components are delivered in, to materials damaged by weather or mistreatment.
+Even the process of constructing new buildings is producing waste; from cut-off bits of gypsum board over discarded formwork and the wrapping that components are delivered in, to materials damaged by weather or mistreatment.

-Design and construction of new buildings must give priority to reducing the amount of material resources employed and waste produced.
-Finally, we need new components and solutions that reduce the use of non-renewable natural resources and emphasize local materials.
+The design and construction of new buildings must give priority to reducing the amount of material resources employed and waste produced.
+Finally, we need new components and solutions that reduce the use of non-renewable natural resources and emphasise local materials.

 Sign up for updates